The Asian American Resource Center is now accepting applications for exhibits in 2020.

 Sale of artwork

-Although the greatest of care and respect will be given to all work exhibited at the AARC, the AARC is not responsible for any loss or damage to the application materials or to the accepted work submitted.
+Although the greatest of care and respect will be given to all work exhibited at the AARC, the AARC is not responsible for any loss or damage to the application materials or to the exhibiting work.

-Exhibits are afforded property insurance coverage under the Fine-Arts Floater on the City of Austin property insurance policy.
-The artist(s) is responsible for the deductible amount of $2,500.
+Exhibits are afforded property insurance coverage under the Fine-Arts Floater on the City of Austin property insurance policy with a deductible in the amount of $2,500.

 Exhibit agreement form